Cheyenne Brando

-Tarita Cheyenne Brando (20 February 1970 – 16 April 1995) was a French fashion model.
-She was the daughter of actor Marlon Brando by his third wife Tarita Teriipaia, an actress from French Polynesia whom he met while filming Mutiny on the Bounty in 1962.
+Tarita Cheyenne Brando (February 20, 1970 – April 16, 1995) was a Tahitian fashion model.
+She was the daughter of actor Marlon Brando and Tarita Teriipaia, an actress from French Polynesia whom he met while filming Mutiny on the Bounty in 1962.

 Early life

 Brando was born in 1970.
 She was raised by her mother Tarita on the island of Tahiti, south of Papeete.
-Her parents divorced in 1972.
+Her parents romantically separated in 1972.

-While growing up, Cheyenne was not allowed to visit her father in the United States, nor did Marlon Brando allow her brother Tehotu to visit him there.
-In 1976 Brando stated, "I don't think I will let them [Cheyenne and Tehotu] go to the States.
+While growing up, Cheyenne occasionally visited her father in the United States with her mother and her brother Teihotu.
+In 1976 Brando stated, "I don't think I will let them [Cheyenne and Teihotu] go to the States.
 As Tahitians, they are too trusting.
 They would be destroyed in the pace of life in the States."
-He didn't want them to be bombarded or harassed by cameras and attention; a big reason he loved Tahiti was because it gave him and his family a sense of privacy.
-As a child, Cheyenne reportedly adored her father and bragged about him.
+He did not want them to be bombarded or harassed by cameras and attention; a major reason he loved Tahiti was because it gave him and his family a sense of privacy.
+As a child, Cheyenne reportedly adored her father and boasted about him.
 As she entered her teenage years, her feelings towards her father changed.
-In a 1990 interview she stated, "I have come to despise my father for the way he ignored me when I was a child.
+In a 1990 interview, she stated, "I have come to despise my father for the way he ignored me when I was a child.
 He came to the island maybe once a year but really didn't seem to care whether he saw me or not.
 He wanted us but he didn't want us."

-Cheyenne eventually dropped out of high school and began taking drugs including LSD, PCP, marijuana, and tranquilizers with her boyfriend, Dag Drollet.
-During this time, she began a modeling career.
+Cheyenne eventually dropped out of high school and began taking drugs, including LSD, PCP, marijuana, and tranquilizers with her boyfriend, Dag Drollet.
+During this time, she began a modelling career.

-In 1989, Cheyenne was seriously injured in a car crash when she crashed a Jeep she was driving after her father refused to allow her to visit him while he was filming The Freshman in Toronto.
+In 1989, Cheyenne suffered a serious injury.
+Over the phone, her father had denied a request for her to go to Toronto to visit him; at the time he was filming The Freshman.
+In anger, she confiscated her boyfriend's Jeep and raced towards the airport.
+She was nearing 100 miles per hour when she crashed into a tree.
 She sustained a broken jaw, a laceration under her eye, and a torn ear.
 Marlon Brando flew Cheyenne to Los Angeles to undergo extensive reconstructive and cosmetic surgery.
-The crash effectively ended her modeling career.
-After the crash, she began experiencing bouts of depression and attempted suicide.
+The crash effectively ended her modelling career.
+After the crash, she began experiencing bouts of depression and she attempted suicide.